mark-kubacki/http.upload/README.md

 Configuration Syntax
 --------------------

-Let this be a legible shorthand for instances of `ScopeConfiguration`:
+Let this be a legible shorthand for instances of `Handler`:

 ```
 upload <path> {